pippinbarr/SNAKISMS/process/SNAKES.md

 (Again we’re seeing this idea of distinguishing the “location” of the philosophical/idea… like is it for the snake, for the player, in the “nature” of the game…)

+### Subjectivist
+"doctrine that all knowledge is subjective"

+Maybe define the value of apples/events yourself?

+What is an apple worth?
+What is this apple worth?

+***game asks you the points value of each apple (test repetition)***

 ### Occultism
 ### Esotericism